Searching & applying for scholarships takes some time but can return much needed cash for school. Here are a few tools to get you started!

 Upon winning, the student will prove disability and matriculation through their Disability Student Services department.
 We define disability as described under the ADA: “A physical or mental impairment that substantially limits one or more major life activities of such an individual.
 A record of such an impairment or being regarded as having such an impairment".

 Be sure to submit your entry before the March 31, 2017 deadline.
 The winner will be announced on our website on April 15, 2017.
 All decisions made by disABLEDperson, Inc. are final.
+REGISTER NOW!